What's New in Plesk Obsidian

 - The extension can now secure a domain alias with a certificate issued for the alias alone (without the main domain name).

 Install and update dependencies with one click.

-No need to remember the commands and options you have to run to install dependencies, generate classmap, or execute tests.
+No need to remember the commands and options you have to run to install dependencies, generate classmap, or run tests.
 Plesk takes care of it with a click of a button.
-Coming soon: No more headaches with partially updated dependencies breaking your production website.
-Perform a test run before the execution to make sure the dependencies can be installed with no issue.

 Review the installed dependencies and decide if updating them makes sense.